 Test the checkout flow, forms, exit intent pop-ups, and landing page on the browser.
 In many cases, the problem could also be an internal bug or glitch on your tablet or laptop.
 Consider getting that checked before making a decision to change anything else on the website.

-4. All good on mobile?
+4. All optimized on mobile?

 Mobile ecommerce is growing at a massive rate, and it shows no signs of slowing down.
 79% of smartphone users make a purchase online using mobile devices.
 If your website is not mobile responsive, or you are ignoring your mobile users, you are going to miss out on several customers who would otherwise convert.